Guide to the Collection

 Maxim Karolik (1893-1963)

-Maxim Karolik, a Russian émigré and tenor, married MCCK in 1928 and shared his wife’s interests in early American art.
+Maxim Karolik, a Russian émigré and tenor, married MCCK in 1928 and shared his wife's interests in early American art.
 Together they developed two of the three major collections of American art which they gave to the Boston Museum of Fine Arts.
 After the death of his wife, Karolik added a third Karolik collection of American art to the MFA, gave lectures throughout New England on American art, and pursued his singing career.
-As an art collector, author, and musician Karolik was associated with many of the important figures in these fields, including Nicholas Slonimsky, Serge Koussevitsky, Erich Leinsdorf, Ima Hogg, Leopold Stokowski, Alexandre Tcherpnine, Henry P. Rossiter, Edward Weeks and a host of art dealers museum curators and directors.
+As an art collector, author, and musician, Karolik was associated with many of the important figures in these fields, including Nicholas Slonimsky, Serge Koussevitsky, Erich Leinsdorf, Ima Hogg, Leopold Stokowski, Alexandre Tcherpnine, Henry P. Rossiter, Edward Weeks, and a host of art dealers, museum curators, and directors.
 He was honored on numerous occasions for his role in bringing a neglected period of American art to the attention of the art world, both nationally and internationally.
 He was also asked to lend his name to the parent group of what is now the National Endowment for the Arts.
-His singing career included performances in New York, Washington D.C., and Boston and the making of the album, "The Russian Art Song."
+His singing career included performances in New York, Washington, D.C., and Boston, and the making of the album Russian Art Songs.
 He divided his residence between his estate in Newport, R.I. and the Ritz-Carlton Hotel in Boston.
-He died in 1963 of a heart attack in New York City while in New York to discuss instituting a series of chamber music concerts at the New York Public Library.
+He died in 1963 of a heart attack while in New York to discuss instituting a series of chamber music concerts at the New York Public Library.

 Gift of the Museum of Fine Arts, Boston, 1974.